-I’m laying down a process which you can follow in order to come up with a login screen test cases.
-First, we’ll write the test requirements based on our exploratory testing observation and after that, we’ll write the test scenarios and then form the negative and positive test cases.
+I’m laying down a process you can follow to develop test scenarios for the Gmail login page.
+First, we’ll write the test requirements based on our exploratory testing observation.
+After that, we’ll write the test scenarios and form the negative and positive Gmail login test cases.
 If you want to use existing testing templates and test cases, I suggest you check these templates out.

-You can make use of following login screen of Gmail for your testing.
+You can use the following login screen of Gmail for your testing.

-- Username should contain a letter, number and period.
+- The username should contain a letter, number, and period.

-- Username should not be more than 40 characters.
+- The username should not be more than 40 characters.

-- Username should not start with or contain any symbols.
+- The username should not start with or contain any symbols.

-- The password should be at least 6 characters.
+- The password should be at least six characters.

-- The password should contain a combination of letter, numbers, and symbols.
+- The password should contain a combination of letters, numbers, and symbols.

-- The password should not contain spaces and period.
+- The password should not contain spaces and periods.

 - The password should not be more than 40 characters.

-You can check out the new Outlook interface and see how the interface has changed over the years.
+You can check out the new Outlook interface and see how it has changed over the years.